dsd1990/RebornShadowProject01/AI_BASELINE.md

 - rollback plan

 Additionally:
-- If a feature is currently working, the default approach is **minimal, localized change**.
+- If a feature is currently working, the default approach is **minimal, localized change**
-- No refactors “while we’re here” unless explicitly approved.
+- No refactors “while we’re here” unless explicitly approved

 ### Patch workflow (preferred)
 When approved: